PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 Hours | Work Description
 -- | --
-2 | Higher geography for mineral database (finished)
+2 | Higher geography for mineral database (finished) 1.5 | Paleo taxa research
-2 | Paleo taxa research
+.5 | Working on a twitter post for Friday 4/24